 The Hawaiian Islands consist of eight main islands and an additional 129 small islands and atolls in the North Pacific Ocean.
 They were, and are, a crucial strategic asset for the U.S. Due to limited fuel capacity during World War II, many airplanes couldn’t fly from North America to Asia as they do today.
 Therefore, Hawaii was a vital stopover for military hardware end route to the Pacific theater of war.

-At the beginning of your Pearl Harbor tour, our guides will play a lecture done by a historian with details and insights of why the Japanese attack Pearl Harbor on December 7 of 1941.
+At the beginning of your private Pearl Harbor tour, our guides will play a lecture done by a historian with details and insights of why the Japanese attack Pearl Harbor on December 7 of 1941.
 At your arrival to the Pearl Harbor visitor center our guide will give you an explanation with facts of the surprise attack and the best most effective way to navigate the visitor center to have a memorable experience.
 You will watch a 23minute-documentary movie with real footage of the attack, visit two indoors museums and walk around the outdoor displays.

 The Japanese military forces had been training their pilots for months and “Operation Hawaii” was a very big secret in Japan.
 For a long time, the Japanese lacked a bomb that could penetrate the thick armor of U.S. battleships.
 However, they set their engineers to fix the problem.
 Over 140 Nakajima B5N2 torpedo bombers were used in the raid.
 In addition to an airborne attack by Japanese deck aviation, the Hawaiian Islands were also subjected to an attack by submarines deployed near Oahu.
 They were ready to destroy any U.S. ship that attempted to flee from the harbor during the aerial attack.